BejenaruIoanMatei/FakeSpotter/README.md

 ### Model Training

-- Model training and evaluation were performed in a Jupyter Notebook because locally would've been impossible for me (hardware not good enough on my machine so i used cloud resources)
+- Model training and evaluation were done in a jupyter notebook using google colab due to local hardware limitations (my machine is not that great).

 > **Note:** This project won’t run locally out-of-the-box, as it uses pretrained models that were downloaded and saved locally (not committed to the repository)